 The headstock of the Unimat 3 is solid.
 The spindle nose is threaded 14x1mm

 The belt drive system allows for 4 different ratios between the drive motor and the headstock, the other 4 speeds are achieved with the 2 speed motor.
 I must admit that I have never been very happy with the lower speed on the motor and so use just the 4 speeds with the higher output speed of the motor.
-If there is one area where this lathe is weak it is the brush motor – they get hot and have quite a short rating so every 10 minutes or so you need to switch it off, go make a cup of tea and let it cool down – the problem is it does not cool down very quickly.
+If there is one area where this lathe is weak it is the brush motor – they get hot and have quite a short rating so every 10 minutes or so you need to switch it off, go make a cup of tea and let it cool down.
+We will come back to this problem later.

 Just recently the 3 jaw chuck has been starting to get very tired.
 I managed to find a brand new original chuck, not cheap, but the reviews of the Unimat 4 chuck were not so great.
 This came in it′s original box.

 You can buy a modern small chuck that is very similar to this chuck at around half the price, but must admit that I do think with a chuck it is worth buying the best you can afford to buy as the quality and feel of it will pay back over the years of use.

 The bars are for tightening and releasing the chuck.

 To reverse the jaws so as to hold larger diameters it is a simple process of scrolling the chuck until each jaw is released.
 The jaws are then turned around and Jaw 3 is placed in the slot where Jaw 1 was, Jaw 2 goes into Jaw 2 slot and Jaw 1 goes into slot 3.